Shape Optimization of Compliant Pressure Actuated Cellular Structures: Geometric Primitives

-Note that, for example, $\Delta \alpha = \alpha-\alpha^0$ is the difference of $\alpha$ between the current and reference configuration.
-In other words, current state variables of cell sides depend on the reference configuration.
-Furthermore it should be noted that $\beta^\textrm{P}=0$ for the outer cell row.
+For example, $\Delta \alpha = \alpha-\alpha_0$ is the difference between the current (pressurized) and reference (manufactured) configuration.
+It is assumed that $\Delta \beta=0$ for pentagonal cells that are located in the top, boundary cell row.
+This is due to the fact that global state variables $\beta$ are not required in the top row since there are no further pentagonal cells.
+Instead, they serve as the basis for variables $\kappa$ and thus can have any value, including zero.
 Bending angles of a single cell side are